 Consolidate your assets

 One common issue I see amongst young couples is the dispersion of their assets.
 It’s very common for spouses to have multiple 401k, IRAs and savings accounts in various financial institutions and former employers.
-Consolidating your assets will help you get a more holistic view of your finances and manage them more efficiently.
+Consolidating your assets will help you get a more comprehensive view of your finances and manage them more efficiently.

 Manage your debt

 The US consumer debt has grown to record high levels.
-The relatively low interest rates, rising real estate prices and the ever-growing college cost have pushed the total value of US household debt to $13.25 trillion.
+The relatively low-interest rates, rising real estate prices and the ever-growing college cost have pushed the total value of US household debt to $13.25 trillion.
 According to the New York Fed, here is how much Americans owe by age group.